 - Defenses to procurement fraud would not include the expense of performing due diligence and background investigations.

-- Contractors should make sure that they have contractor ethics policies in place, and a means to confirm and investigate bidding information.
+- Contractors should make sure that they have a Federal Contractor Code of Business Ethics and Conduct policies in place, and a means to confirm and investigate bidding information.

 - Have contractors to certify that all information provided in truthful.